Admissions Open Now for PGP-DM Class of 2026

 The fee structure at ISDM is as follows:

-The PGP-DM aims to develop a cadre of Management Professionals, specifically for Non-Government Organisations (NGOs) and Social Purpose Organisations (SPOs), who can grapple with the complex context of social change and design interventions, to build, lead and manage organizations for sustainable social impact at scale.
+The PGP-DM aims to develop a cadre of Management Professionals, specifically for Non-Government Organisations (NGOs) and Social Purpose Organisations (SPOs), who can grapple with the complex context of social change and design interventions, to build, lead and manage organisations for sustainable social impact at scale.

 1. 22 Development Management core & elective courses and 10 workshops